 Creately claims to provide over 50 different types of diagrams, while also offering real-time collaboration.
-It can either be downloaded for Windows, Mac and Linux or can be used from the confines of your browser.
-You can put it to use making info-graphics, flowcharts, Gantt charts, organizational charts, website wireframes, UML designs, mind maps, circuit board designs, doodle art and other diagram types.
+It can either be downloaded for Windows, Mac, and Linux or can be used from the confines of your browser.
+You can put it to use making info-graphics, flowcharts, Gantt charts, organizational charts, website wireframes, UML designs, mind maps, circuit board designs, doodle art, and other diagram types.
 Furthermore, Creately also kicks in support for diagram plugins pertinent to some popular platforms.
-These include Google Apps, Confluence, JIRA and FogBugz.
+These include Google Apps, Confluence, JIRA, and FogBugz.

 5 – yEd Graph Editor

 Yet another program similar to Gliffy that’s completely free to use, yEd Graph Editor is described by its makers as a general-purpose diagramming program with a multi-document interface.
-Written in Java, it’s a cross-platform application which can run on Windows, Linux, Mac and other platforms.
+Written in Java, it’s a cross-platform application that can run on Windows, Linux, Mac and other platforms.
 Although it can be tested through its official site, its features become all the more convenient once you download and install it.
 Apart from letting you draw the usual list of diagrams, it even enables you to utilize custom vector and raster graphics as diagram elements.

 6 – draw.io

-The great thing about draw.io is that it’s a no-fuss tool which straightaway takes you to your spreadsheet without bothering you with any introductions, payment options or advertisements.
+The great thing about draw.io is that it’s a no-fuss tool that straightaway takes you to your spreadsheet without bothering you with any introductions, payment options or advertisements.
 This free diagramming application has been designed around Google Drive, and it features native support for all major browsers.
 All your data is automatically stored in Google Drive, and there’s even support for multiple Google accounts.

 7 – Cacoo